When to Call Biomed vs. Troubleshoot Yourself: A Clinical Staff Decision Guide

 🛑 The Absolute Rule: Never open the monitor housing.
 Patient monitors operate at voltages that can cause serious injury.
 The internal components are not user-serviceable.
 Opening the housing voids the manufacturer warranty and violates most hospital equipment policies.
 If the fix requires anything inside the casing, it is Biomed's job.

-Yellow Zone: Try First, Escalate if Needed
+Yellow Zone: Try First, Escalate if Needed Try First

 Some issues sit between the Green and Red zones.
-Attempt a basic fix first, but set a time limit—if not resolved within 5–10 minutes, escalate to Biomed.
+Attempt a basic fix first, but set a time limit — if not resolved within 5–10 minutes, escalate to Biomed.

 Issue Your First Step Escalate If...